Mesalazine

 Mesalazine contains Mesalazine, which works by inhibiting the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.
 Thus, it helps reduce inflammation (swelling) in the intestines and relieves symptoms such as stomach pain or bleeding.

 Mesalazine may cause diarrhoea as a common side effect.
-However, if the condition persists or worsens with fever, watery stools or consistent stomach pain, please consult a doctor.
+However, if the condition persists or worsens, accompanied by fever, watery stools, or persistent stomach pain, please consult a doctor.
 Also, drink plenty of water while using Mesalazine to prevent dehydration.

 You are not recommended to take Mesalazine with aspirin as co-administration of these two medicines may increase the risk of kidney problems.
 However, please consult your doctor before taking Mesalazine with other medicines.